ahoaglandnu/election2020/index.md

 ## Update

 I added a fourth scenario to demonstrate how undecided voters can change the outcome of the election.
-This one uses the Cook Political Report's [Partisan Voter Index](https://cookpolitical.com/state-pvis) to weight how to distribut undecided voters.
+This one uses the Cook Political Report's [Partisan Voter Index](https://cookpolitical.com/state-pvis) to weight how to distribute undecided voters.
 Keep in mind that an electoral college tally of 270 and above is a win so when a scenario has a winner, that total will be in **bold**.

 ## Strong and Likely States